Best Cashback Credit Cards in Malaysia 2026

 2. When will my cashback appear on my statement?

-Cashback appears one statement cycle after you earn it.
+Cashback appears in one statement cycle after you earn it.
 If you spend RM2,800 in September and earn RM50 cashback, your October statement (generated around 1st October) shows the September spending, and your November statement shows the RM50 credit.

 Do note that transactions are counted by posted date, not transaction date.
 If you swipe on 28th September but the merchant processes it on 2nd October, that purchase counts toward October's cashback.